When I first started podcasting in 2014, people would often ask me, “What the heck is a podcast?”

 Four former aides to President Obama–Jon Favreau, Dan Pfieffer, Jon Loevtt, and Tommy Vietor–team up with journalists, politicians, comedians, and activists for one of the most interesting shows about politics on the entire internet.
 The team provides a funny and informative take on modern political happenings and their expertise is obvious in every episode.
 I highly recommend it.

-The Best Comedy Podcasts of 2019
+The Best Comedy Podcasts

 What happens when Rick and Morty creator Dan Harmon sits down to create a podcast?
 Harmontown.
 This disjointed, nonsensical, and hilarious podcast has grown into a weekly show that focuses on a variety of different topics from film to social issues to news to politics and damn well anything else Harmon wants to discuss.
 It might not make a lot of sense and you probably won’t glean any major life lessons.
 But you’ll laugh until your stomach hurts.